DOrtenzio/dynamic_campusnavigator/README.md

 ## Overview

-**NaVIgate** is a self-hosted web application for exploring a school campus in 3D, searching rooms, teachers and timetables, and navigating between buildings with step-by-step indoor directions.
+**Navi^FROM^gate** is a self-hosted web application for exploring a school campus in 3D, searching rooms, teachers and timetables, and navigating between buildings with step-by-step indoor directions.

 An integrated **admin panel** lets authorized staff manage buildings, rooms, teachers, schedules, and CSV imports — plus toggle an optional AI assistant at any time.
 The entire stack (frontend + backend + AI) runs as a single Node.js process with no external cloud dependencies.